Loading…

 The work happens between sessions, and clients often do not have the discipline to keep the momentum.
 AI drafts the check-in messages, the prompts, and the resource suggestions tied to what the client is working on.
 The coach reviews and personalises.
 This turns coaching from a fortnightly conversation into an always-on relationship.

 Coaches live on referrals, content, and credibility.
-AI handles the content treadmill — newsletters, LinkedIn posts, podcast outlines, frameworks — at a quality level that frees the coach to do the work that actually grows the practice.
+AI handles the content treadmill — newsletters, LinkedIn posts, podcast outlines, frameworks — using the same batching workflows full-time content creators rely on, at a quality level that frees the coach to do the work that actually grows the practice.
 The coach's voice has to be present; AI is a drafter, not a ghostwriter.

 Business coaching is not a heavily regulated profession in Australia, but two things matter: